Palashio/libra/info/Reference Manual.md

 drop: None

-Option to drop any columns from analysis of dataset initialized in client class instance (default is set to none)
+Option to drop any columns from analysis of dataset initialized for analysis in client class instance (default is set to none)

 *Returns --*

 None

-Executes all encoding/processing/similarity calculations to outputs resulting tabulated statistical description/feature selection of dataset
+Executes all encoding/processing/similarity calculations to outputs resulting tabulated statistical description/feature selection of dataset initialized for analysis in client class instance

 #### convolutional_query ####